-To use information that has been entered into the TrackRecord database, you must first identify the information in which you are interested and the format in which you want the information displayed.
-You do this using queries and views.
+To use information that has been entered into the TrackRecord database, you must first identify the information in which you are interested and create a query to retrieve that data.
+A query defines what is displayed.
+It lets you formulate requests for specific data from the database.